 Types of disputes frequently resolved through expert determinations

 Expert determinations are commonly provided for in transaction agreements to resolve post-closing purchase price adjustment disputes.
-Such disputes are also referred to as net working capital disputes or closing accounts disputes.
+Such disputes are also referred to as net working capital disputes, closing accounts disputes or completion accounts disputes.
 Many transaction agreements contain post-closing purchase price adjustment mechanisms based on a pre-determined metric – commonly net working capital – but it could be some other metric, such as EBIT.

 Outside the United States there can be a perception that contractually provided for purchase price adjustments and resulting disputes have decreased in frequency.
 This is because the use of locked-box transactions to avoid purchase price adjustment calculations and disputes is increasingly common in the United Kingdom and some other European countries.
 Locked-box transactions commonly establish the purchase price based on a review of the most recent audited financial statements and, once agreed, the purchase price is locked and not subject to adjustment post-closing.
 This may, or may not always, prove successful, but further discussion is outside the scope of this chapter.
 What is important to note is that cross-border transactions involving US-based counterparties still commonly include net-working-capital-based purchase price adjustments and dispute resolution provisions.
 As a result, purchase price adjustment disputes and expert determinations are still relevant in the cross-border context, even if not prevalent in some intra-country transactions.